Skip to Content

 Above Average

-The team is backed by David Silberman, the longest-tenured manager on the strategy, who brings over 25 years of listed portfolio management experience.
-The average Morningstar Rating of the strategies they currently manage is 2.0 stars, indicating that their risk-adjusted returns have underperformed the category average.
-The team boasts an experienced corps of listed portfolio managers, with three others supporting David Silberman.
-Together, they average over 25 years of listed portfolio management experience.
-As a team, they manage two investment vehicles together, with a Silver asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha in aggregate.
+David Silberman, the longest-tenured manager on the strategy, boasts over 25 years of listed portfolio management experience.
+David Silberman is supported by an experienced team, being able to draw on three additional listed managers, who average over 25 years of listed portfolio management experience.
+As a team, they manage two investment vehicles together, with solid long-term prospects.
+The strategies average a Silver asset-weighted algorithmically-assigned average Morningstar Medalist Rating, indicating a position to deliver positive alpha in aggregate.
 None of the managers here invest any money in the strategy, which is disappointing, as such investments help align managers' interests with fundholders.

 Note: The People Pillar rating is indirectly assigned by an analyst.
 The longest-tenured manager of the fund also manages a different product rated by an analyst.
 Their analyst-assigned People Pillar rating is combined here with the People scores (algorithmic or analyst-assigned) for the fund’s other managers on a tenure-weighted basis.